Wildfire at Midnight: Plot summary

-When Marion and Roberta fail to return from an ill-advised climbing excursion by nightfall, a search party finds Marion’s body, with the safety rope securing her to another climber deliberately cut.
+The next morning, a more formal rescue team is organized.
+They find Marion’s body, with the safety rope securing her to deliberately cut.
 There is no sign of Roberta.
-Earlier, another climber had spotted the women with an unidentified male.
-Gianetta spots a bonfire on Mount Blahven and sees a dark figure skulking away.
+On the way back to the hotel that evening, Gianetta spots a bonfire on Blaven and sees a dark figure skulking away.
 Ronald Beagle is laid out ritually, similar to Heather Macrae, with his throat cut.
-Nicholas is first on the scene in response to her cries for help, but Gianetta is wary.
-Gianetta and Roderick renew search efforts.
-They find Roberta, unconscious, in a small cave on a ledge.
-Realizing that Roberta can name Marion’s killer—and likely Heather’s and Beale’s—Gianetta refuses to leave Roberta’s side.
+A man grabs her as she tries to pull the body from the pyre, and, in response to her scream, she hears a man call "Gianetta".
+In the morning, the inspector arrives to question the hotel guests about this development, and the search for Roberta continues.
+Gianetta finds her, unconscious, in a small cave on a ledge, with Roderick not far behind.
+Realizing that Roberta can name Marion’s killer—and likely Heather’s and Beagle’s—Gianetta refuses to leave Roberta’s side.